48 Easy Pumpkin Painting Ideas to Try This Year

 Are you a football family?
 Or maybe baseball is more your thing?
 Let your friends and neighbors know with fun painted pumpkins.
 Turn regular, orange pumpkins into the ball for your favorite sport.
 Basketball fans have the easiest paint job.

-Don't let the drill holes intimidate you, this pumpkin is easy to DIY.
+Don't let the drill holes intimidate you, this painted galaxy pumpkin is easy to DIY.
 This Halloween pumpkin decoration starts like all painted pumpkins, with a coat of paint.
 A very fancy technique involving flicking paint-covered toothbrush creates stars.
 The lights on the inside of the pumpkin mean that this can be Halloween decor indoors or out.

 Is your home the holiday hot spot?
 Invite your guests in with a painted fall pumpkin that welcomes them.
 This elegant invitation isn't necessarily a Halloween pumpkin decoration, but it is perfect for the entirety of fall.
 To make the decoration longer lasting, use a faux white pumpkin.

-These pumpkin decorations are so sweet that you'll want to eat!
+These painted pumpkin decorations are so sweet that you'll want to eat!
 A ring of pastry-colored paint, with some sprinkles of paint, make precious donut painted pumpkins.
 Maybe this year's Halloween decorations will be dessert-themed?
 If white pumpkins are hard to find, just add a coat of white paint before your pastry pastels.

 Who knew painted pumpkins could tell your mood?
 A coat of thermal paint (on top of a black coat) is the key to the changing hues.
 After your pumpkin is painted and dry, have your family take turns creating Halloween "paintings" on the pumpkin with their body temperatures